paul-hammant/tbd/content/vcs-features/index.md

 ### Code Review

 Integrated code review turned out to to be the killer feature of VCS tools.
-This should have been clear from the moment Mondrian was unveiled by Guide van Rossum (Mr Python) in a publicized Google 'tech talk' in 2006.
+This should have been clear from the moment Mondrian was unveiled by Guide van Rossum (Mr. Python) in a publicized Google 'tech talk' in 2006.
 It delivered pre-commit code reviews to developers and gamified the activity of code review to some degree.
 Google was using Perforce back then (they changed to an in-house technology in 2012), and it did not have code review build in, so they had to make Mondrian (which was the final form of years of intermediate deliverables for the same).
 Thus